boldingd/EclipsePhaseContent/HumbleBeginnings.md

 | Faction | Autonomist, Skyward Collective |

 Greed and Envy are a pair of habs in the main belt; they share a lazy binary orbit about a thousand kilometers in diameter.
-In terms of orbit, at least, Greed is the primary; the solid silicat asteroid about is slightly more than four kilometers in diameter.
+In terms of orbit, at least, Greed is the primary; the solid silicate asteroid is slightly more than four kilometers in diameter.
 Envy, meanwhile, is less massive; the torus hab was constructed from a loose rubble-pile roughly 800m in diameter, consisting of organics, volatiles, and silicates – suspected to be the result of two smaller rubble-pile asteroids, one C-type and one S-type, being captured by Greed and merging.

 The area was initially claimed and occupied by an Extropian mining microcorp in BF23.